center for metropolitan density

 Taner R. Özdil, Ph.D., ASLA - Associate Director for Research

-The Center for Metropolitan Density builds on two initiatives already engaged by the University of Texas at Arlington: the School of Architecture’s involvement with Vision North Texas (in collaboration with the Urban Land Institute and the North Central Texas Council of Governments) and the Certificate in Property Repositioning and Turnaround Strategies, both of which address the challenges of sustainable development in the 21st century.
+The Center for Metropolitan Density builds on the UT Arlington School of Architecture’s involvement with Vision North Texas (in collaboration with the Urban Land Institute and the North Central Texas Council of Governments), addressing the challenges of sustainable development in the 21st century.

 With the population of North Texas projected to double to 12 million by 2050, the challenge for Metroplex leaders will be to preserve a quality of life and a competitive business environment while engaging in sustainable development.
 The current trend of urban and suburban sprawl is not sustainable, and yet the benefits and challenges of metropolitan density have not been well-debated or well-defined.